A Guide To Kitchen Islands

 There are several ways you can customise the design of your kitchen island so it caters to your individual taste.
 Here are a few popular ideas:

-A Kitchen Island With A Breakfast Counter Or A Bar
+A Budget Kitchen Island With A Breakfast Counter Or A Bar

 A breakfast counter in the morning and a bar unit in the evening!
 An island counter with a breakfast counter is a common design and can house between two-four people depending on its dimensions.
 You can customise it with open or shuttered shelves to store your cutlery, cereal boxes and condiments.
-A kitchen island custom-designed with wine bottle racks and wine glass holders can double up as a bar unit in the evenings.
+A kitchen island custom designed with wine bottle racks and wine glass holders can double up as a bar unit in the evenings.
 Now you have a comfortable spot to share a drink with your friends or spouse after a long day at work.
 Besides, this kitchen island on a budget will also cut down the extra cost of independent bar units and wine racks.

 A Kitchen Island With A Hob Unit And A Sink